UNHCR established its presence in Ashgabat in 1995

 Until end June 2016

 UNHCR established its presence in Ashgabat in 1995, and since then, in line with its global mandate, has been providing protection of refugees and asylum-seekers and seeking durable solutions for refugee problems.
-Turkmenistan acceded to the 1951 UN Convention relating to the Status of Refugees and its 1967 Protocol in 10 July 1997, nearly a month after it adopted a National Law on Refugees on 12 June 1997.
+Turkmenistan adopted its first refugee law in 1997 prior to its accession to the 1951 Refugee Convention relating to the Status of Refugees and its 1967 Protocol on 2 March 1998.
 On 4 March 1998, the Government of Turkmenistan and UNHCR signed the Cooperation Agreement.
 The Agreement entitles UNHCR to pursue its primary purpose of safeguarding the rights and well-being of refugees and asylum-seekers and assisting refugees in finding durable solutions.
 Currently refugee status determination (RSD) is carried out by UNHCR, according to UNHCR's Statute and the 1951 UN Convention Relating to status of refugees and its 1967 New York Protocol.
 Turkmenistan respects UNHCR's protection mandate and honours RSD decisions made by the Representation.

 Main UNHCR objectives in Turkmenistan are: